BlackOpsOne/Cheating-PSA/pages/t5/Stealth-Cheating.md

 Players have created programs to place both modified and vanilla fastfiles in the `zone` folder.

 > [!WARNING]
 > This does appear to place vanilla files into the game if a player selects it.
+However, I must reiterate that vanilla fastfiles can be modified with zero indication that they've been modified.
 >
-> This is a semi private tool, we have no idea whats in the custom fastfiles from it, any tool that does this can potentially put any kind of patch in the game.
+> This is a semi private tool, we have no idea whats in the fastfiles from it.
+Any tool that does this can put any kind of patch in the game.

 # [Next Page: The Solution to Cheating](../Solution-to-Cheating.md)